 In the case of sugar, 40 percent of US imports of sugar come from Mexico and another 6 percent from Canada.
 Most of this imported sugar is sold to US firms, namely the sugar, food and services sectors, where it is processed or packaged and sold to final consumers.
-Imports of sugar are governed by a system of tariff rate quotas that are established on an annual basis.
-The US tariff on imported sugar from the NAFTA countries is raised as part of the experiment, while imports from other countries are restricted through quotas.
+Imports of sugar are governed by a system of tariff rate quotas that are established on an annual basis.11 The US tariff on imported sugar from the NAFTA countries is raised as part of the experiment, while imports from other countries are restricted through quotas.
 This causes final consumers and the food and services sectors to substitute away from Canadian and Mexican sugar towards sugar produced domestically.
-This rise in production occurs regardless of whether tariffs are imposed on intermediate or final consumption of imported sugar - US production rises by 6.7 percent (Figure 2) and the domestic price of sugar rises by 3.2 percent.
+The rise in production of sugar occurs regardless of whether tariffs are imposed on intermediate or final consumption goods - US production rises by 6.6 percent (column II, Table 7) and the domestic price of sugar rises by 3.2 percent.

-The rise in US production creates around 1,660 new jobs - a small gain when compared to the 68,000 people who become unemployed because of the US's raising of tariffs.
+The rise in US production of sugar creates around 1,660 new jobs - a small gain when compared to the 68,000 people who become unemployed because of the US's raising of tariffs.
 Canadian and Mexican production of sugar falls, although the reduction in Canadian sugar is substantially less than the decline in Mexican production, as Canada supplies a smaller share of the US market and benefits from the US imposing tariffs on Mexico that offset most of the decline caused by the US raising tariffs on Canadian goods.
-Canada and Mexico raising tariffs on sugar in reciprocation tends to offset the rise in production in the US and the decline in Canadian production, although has little impact on Mexico's domestic production.
+Canada and Mexico raising tariffs in reciprocation tends to offset the rise in production in the US percent and the decline in Canadian production (column III, Table 8), although has little impact on Mexico's domestic production (column III, Table 9).